Identification of unstable modes caused by self-induced vibration

 It is not easy to find countermeasures to improve self-induced vibration caused by a frictional phenomenon, even if the phenomenon is simulated by MSC Nastran transient response (time history response) analysis.

-Therefore, in general, the complex eigenvalue analysis is necessary and display its outputs clearly to study the phenomenon.
+Therefore, in general, it is necessary to conduct complex eigenvalue analysis and display its outputs clearly to study the phenomenon.

 Additionally, it takes significant amount of man-hour to analyze the phenomenon.